ansys/pytwin/doc/source/api/examples/index.rst

 Other Functions
 ===============

-Other useful functions available and used for the examples implemented (see :ref:`ref_example_gallery`).
+Some other PyTwin functions are available and used in :ref:`ref_example_gallery`.

 .. currentmodule:: pytwin